Guide to Personal Injury Lawsuits

-It’s an unfair fact of life that you can suffer serious injuries and incur thousands of dollars in medical bills due to somebody else’s carelessness, negligence, or outright incompetence.
-If you or someone you love have been put in this vulnerable position, a personal injury lawsuit may help you recover compensation for the damages you have suffered.
+It’s an unfair fact of life that you can suffer serious injuries and incur thousands of dollars in medical bills and have the fabric of your life turned completely upside down due to somebody else’s carelessness, negligence, or outright incompetence.
+If you or someone you love has been put in this vulnerable position, a personal injury lawsuit may help you recover compensation for the damages you have suffered.
 For more information on suing for personal injury, learn how an experienced attorney can help you get the money you require and deserve in your hour of need.

 A personal injury lawsuit can be filed when one person (the Plaintiff) is harmed in an accident which another party (the Defendant) caused because of something they did or did not do.
-While these lawsuits may go to court, it is more common for a settlement to be reached before the matter is brought before a court, at this can save time, money and stress for all parties involved .
-However, a skilled personal injury attorney will prepare the case as if it’s going to trial to help clients recover the maximum amount that they are legally entitled to.
+While these lawsuits may go to court, it is more common for a settlement to be reached before the matter is brought before a court, as this can save time, money and stress for all parties involved.
+However, a skilled personal injury attorney, with trial experience, will prepare the case as if it’s going to trial.
+They will be ready to proceed to trial if necessary but also better position case to settle to help a client recover the maximum amount that they are legally entitled to.

 - The Defendant’s duty of care to the Plaintiff